linkerd/website/linkerd.io/content/2.12/reference/authorization-policy.md

 Linkerd's policy is configured using two mechanisms:

-1. A set of _default policies_, which can be set at the cluster, namespace, workload, and pod level through Kubernetes annotations.
+1. A set of _default policies_, which can be set at the cluster, namespace, and workload level through Kubernetes annotations.
 2. A set of CRDs that specify fine-grained policy for specific ports, routes, workloads, etc.